-Educational Oversight bodies will decide how to conduct their inspections.
-They will have discretion to fail a private provider where they have reasonable grounds to believe that the provider is not a credible educational institution and/or they have reasonable doubts about the evidence the provider has submitted.
+3.20 Educational Oversight bodies will decide how to conduct their inspections.

+They will have discretion to fail a private provider where they have reasonable grounds to believe that the provider is not a credible educational institution for the last balance sheet that has been prepared.